SandunikaThanthriwatta/Hand-Gesture-Recognition-using-CNN/README.md

-Find the dataset in kaggle using the following link. https://www.kaggle.com/datasets/aryarishabh/hand-gesture-recognition-dataset
+Find the dataset in kaggle using the link: https://www.kaggle.com/datasets/aryarishabh/hand-gesture-recognition-dataset